Ellana42/norminette_vim/README.md

 If you have the norminette installed, you should be able to use the plugin just by sourcing norminette.vim in your vimrc, or even appending the code to your vimrc.

+# Requirements

+- the norminette program
+- Vim 8

 # Next steps

 - Improve error message display and disparition